LAB02-Research/HASS.Agent.AutoImport/README.md

 `HASSAgentInstallPath`: local root path for HASS.Agent.
 If left empty, it'll use the default.

-`ShortcutSourceFolder`: where to look for your .lnk files.
+`ShortcutSourceFolder`: where to look for your .lnk and .url files.

 `ShortcutSearchRecusively`: set to `true` to search through subdirectories as well.